TAKAKING22/basic-coding-test/mysql.md

 - - -

-## Q11 : Now, you wants to see member's name of "Team K".
+## Q11 : Now, you want to see each member's name of "Team K".
 Write an SQL query to meet the requirement, like below.

 ```sql
 +-----------------+